Central and West Asia

-(i) Primary Health Care Improvement Project (USD19.5 million); (ii) Nonsovereign Operations: Trade Finance Program (Additional Financing) (USD78.93 million, with an additional USD16.55 million co-financed) [update]; (iii) Country Support under TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases (USD1.69 million); (iv) June 3, Developing a Disaster Risk Transfer Facility in the Central Asia Regional Economic Cooperation Region (Additional Financing) - USD0.07million; (v) June 25, COVID-19 Active Response and Expenditure Support - USD500 million; (vi) July 1, Promoting Digital Finance Solutions for Inclusive Finance among Partner Financial Institutions - USD0.15 million; (vii) July 13, Addressing Health Threats in the Central, West, and East Asia Region - USD0.38 million; (viii) July 30, COVID-19 Response and Healthcare Improvement Project - USD100 million; (ix) July 24, Due Diligence and Capacity Development of Trade Finance Program Banks - USD0.21 million; (x) August 4, Assessment of Socio-economic Impacts of COVID-19 and Institutional Strengthening for Policy Responses - USD0.65 million; (xi) August 14, Economic Management Improvement Program (Subprogram 1 Additional Financing) - USD0.3 million; (xii) 14 September 2020, COVID-19 Emergency Response - USD3 million; (xiii) 6 October 2020, Capacity Development for the Supply Chain Finance Program - USD0.26 million; (xiv) 5 November 2020, Creating Investable Cities in Post-COVID-19 Asia-Pacific: Enhancing Competitiveness and Resilience through Quality Infrastructure - USD0.11 million [update]; (xv) 18 November 2020, Supporting Startup Ecosystem in the Central Asia Regional Economic Cooperation Region to Mitigate Impact of COVID-19 and Support Economic Revival - USD 0.05 million; (xvi) 26 November 2020, Addressing Health Threats in the Central, West, and East Asia Region (Additional Financing) - USD0.04 million [update]; (xvii) 9 December 2020, Economic Management Improvement Facility - USD0.15 million. [update]
+(i) Primary Health Care Improvement Project - USD19.5 million; (ii) Nonsovereign Operations: Trade Finance Program (Additional Financing) - USD100.97 million (with an additional USD51.45 million co-financed) [update]; (iii) Country Support under TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases - USD1.69 million; (iv) 3 June 2020, Developing a Disaster Risk Transfer Facility in the Central Asia Regional Economic Cooperation Region (Additional Financing) - USD0.07million; (v) 25 June 2020, COVID-19 Active Response and Expenditure Support - USD500 million; (vi) 1 July 2020, Promoting Digital Finance Solutions for Inclusive Finance among Partner Financial Institutions - USD0.15 million; (vii) 13 July 2020, Addressing Health Threats in the Central, West, and East Asia Region - USD0.38 million; (viii) 30 July 2020, COVID-19 Response and Healthcare Improvement Project - USD100 million; (ix) 24 July 2020, Due Diligence and Capacity Development of Trade Finance Program Banks - USD0.06 million; (x) 4 August 2020, Assessment of Socio-economic Impacts of COVID-19 and Institutional Strengthening for Policy Responses - USD0.65 million; (xi) 14 August 2020, Economic Management Improvement Program (Subprogram 1 Additional Financing) - USD0.3 million; (xii) 14 September 2020, COVID-19 Emergency Response - USD3 million; (xiii) 6 October 2020, Capacity Development for the Supply Chain Finance Program - USD0.26 million; (xiv) 5 November 2020, Creating Investable Cities in Post-COVID-19 Asia-Pacific: Enhancing Competitiveness and Resilience through Quality Infrastructure - USD0.11 million [update]; (xv) 18 November 2020, Supporting Startup Ecosystem in the Central Asia Regional Economic Cooperation Region to Mitigate Impact of COVID-19 and Support Economic Revival - USD 0.05 million; (xvi) 26 November 2020, Addressing Health Threats in the Central, West, and East Asia Region (Additional Financing) - USD0.04 million [update]; (xvii) 9 December 2020, Economic Management Improvement Facility - USD0.15 million. [update]

 |08B2 - Other||UZS6,611,157,179,640||USD691,962,000||

-World Bank: April 24, USD95 million financing package (i) to strengthen the capacity of the national health system in areas like disease surveillance, testing, equipment, and facilities for the treatment of critically ill patients, including ventilators and Intensive Care Units (about USD38 million) and help the Government extend the program of low-income family allowances and provide one-off unemployment benefits (USD57 million); (ii) April 30, USD200 million in additional development policy financing to support Uzbekistan’s ongoing health, social, and economic policy responses to the crisis caused by the COVID-19 pandemic; (iii) May 18, USD375 million under the IMF's Rapid Financing Instrument (RFI) and Rapid Credit Facility (RCF); (iv) As of May 26, USD3.9 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, bolster risk-communications, and more; (v) As of May 26, USD17.16 million from the Islamic Development Bank to finance purchasing of medical supply and equipment for the specialised medical facility of 10,000 beds for treatment of the COVID-19 infected patients in Tashkent; (vi) July 28, USD902,000 worth of medical and laboratory equipment from the United States Centers for Disease Control and Prevention (CDC) to Uzbekistan’s Ministry of Health.
+(i) World Bank: 24 April 2020, USD95 million financing package to strengthen the capacity of the national health system in areas like disease surveillance, testing, equipment, and facilities for the treatment of critically ill patients, including ventilators and Intensive Care Units (about USD38 million) and help the Government extend the program of low-income family allowances and provide one-off unemployment benefits (USD57 million); (ii) 30 April 2020, USD200 million in additional development policy financing to support Uzbekistan’s ongoing health, social, and economic policy responses to the crisis caused by the COVID-19 pandemic; (iii) 18 May 2020, USD375 million under the IMF's Rapid Financing Instrument (RFI) and Rapid Credit Facility (RCF); (iv) 26 May 2020, USD3.9 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, bolster risk-communications, and more; (v) 26 May 2020, USD17.16 million from the Islamic Development Bank to finance purchasing of medical supply and equipment for the specialized medical facility of 10,000 beds for treatment of the COVID-19 infected patients in Tashkent; (vi) 28 July 2020, USD902,000 worth of medical and laboratory equipment from the United States Centers for Disease Control and Prevention (CDC) to Uzbekistan’s Ministry of Health.

 |09 - International Assistance Provided|